twoeightdev/arch-dots/.github/INSTALL.md

 M | pulsemixer | CLI and curses mixer for pulseaudio
-M | pamixer | Pulseaudio command-line mixer like amixer M | ttf-joypixels ttf-nerd-fonts-symbols noto-fonts-emoji | emoji/symbol font M | ttf-dejavu ttf-liberation noto-fonts | fonts used in my dotfiles M | youtube-dl | command-line to download videos from youTube and a few more sites M | youtube-viewer | command line utility for viewing youTube videos M | ffmpeg | recording utility for video and audio on the command line
+M | pamixer | Pulseaudio command-line mixer like amixer M | ttf-joypixels ttf-nerd-fonts-symbols noto-fonts-emoji | emoji/symbol font M | ttf-dejavu ttf-liberation noto-fonts ttf-roboto-mono ttf-ibm-plex | fonts used in my dotfiles M | youtube-dl | command-line to download videos from youTube and a few more sites M | youtube-viewer | command line utility for viewing youTube videos M | ffmpeg | recording utility for video and audio on the command line